living-labs/trec-os-data/README.md

 This repository contains the TREC OpenSearch data set which contains raw queries, documents to be ranked and clicks that were measured during the run of the TREC OpenSearch competition.

-The data set contains several json files:
+The data set contains the following files:

     trecos.tar.gz
     ├── 2016